ablab/spades/docs/hpc.md

 After the compilation is complete, `spades-hpc` executable will be located in the `bin` folder.

-It is recommended to always build hpcSPAdes using local MPI runtime, therefore hpcSPAdes binaries are excluded from binary release snapshots.
+It is recommended to always build hpcSPAdes using local MPI runtime.
+Therefore, hpcSPAdes binaries are excluded from binary release snapshots.

 ## Command line options